Walk through – Newquay

 Turning back towards Newquay the town was buzzing with happy holiday makers enjoying the cafes and shops like…

-The Beached Lamb
+The Beached Lamb (now closed)

 Martha’s Tea Room